Master's Course

 The course provides a space to study the future of the Arctic.
 In an interdisciplinary setting, participants analyze environmental changes and socio-economic impacts of the past, identify driving trends, and imagine possible, probable, and preferable alternative futures of the Arctic The emphasis is on the future in the medium and long-term perspective.

 Please note that the information about "admission requirements" & "applicaiton deadline and how to apply" is valid only for applicants enrolled at UiT The Arctic University of Norway.
 Admission of applicants from selected partner universities will be in the spring semester 2025.
-More information will be available soon.
+See information under "International Partners".

 Also note that the offering of this course is subject to the completion of all necessary institutional permits and approvals.
 While every effort is being made to secure these permissions in a timely manner, the university reserves the right to modify, delay, or cancel the course based on the status of these approvals.